 Motorists are reminded to wear safety belts and drive with caution, courtesy, common sense, and patience as they travel through work zones.
 Remember, speeding fines are doubled in work zones.

-North Port residents should be aware that Myrtlewood Road at Mesa Street is now open, but there is a portion of the intersection that is obstructed.
+North Port residents should anticipate periodic lane closures at the intersection of Myrtlewood Road and Mesa Street.
+There is a portion of the intersection that is obstructed.
 Construction crews will be continuing work in the area.

 Please use caution when traveling in the area by paying attention to traffic signs, barricades and detour routes.
 For more information about this project, please contact the Department of Public Works at (941) 240-8050 or email RDCustomerservice@cityofnorthport.com.

 Work has started in the final two phases of the Road Bond Project: Phases 7 and 8.
-Paving crews will be working in the neighborhoods near Brewster Road and Wenona Drive.
-Milling crews will be working in neighborhoods near North San Mateo Drive.
+Paving crews will be working in the neighborhoods near North San Mateo Drive.
+Milling crews will be working in neighborhoods east of South San Mateo Drive.
 Stormwater pipe crews will be working on the west side of Atwater Drive and near North Port Boulevard, Greenwood Avenue and Talbrook Road.
-There will also be a separate crew replacing the sidewalk along Woods Lane.
 Please anticipate periodic road closures and use caution when traveling in these areas.

 Restoration crews will be planting sod adjacent to newly paved roadways and cleaning up construction debris throughout the City, especially in areas where milling and paving was recently completed.
 Roadway shoulders will be graded and any additional low spots will be filled along the edge of the pavement.